tholden/dynareOBC/README.md

       Takes a linear approximation around the ergodic mean of the non-linear model.
       If specifying this option, you should set order=2 or order=3 in your mod file.
  * algorithm=0|1|2|3 (default: 0)
       If algorithm=0, an arbitrary solution is returned when there are several.
       If algorithm=1, a linear programming problem is solved first, which will increase the likelihood that the same solution is always returned, without guaranteeing this.
       When algorithm>1, the specific solution determined by the objective option is returned.
-If algorithm=2 then this is guaranteed via homotopy, and when algorithm=3, this is guaranteed via the solution of a quadratically constrained quadratic programming problem.
+      If algorithm=2 then this is guaranteed via homotopy.
+      When algorithm=3, this is guaranteed via the solution of a QCQP problem.
        * homotopysteps=NUMSTEPS (default: 10)
             The number of homotopy steps to take when using algorithm=1.
        * objective=1|2 (default: 2)